My Top 25 Game Boy / GameBoy Color Games That Are Still Fun PLAYING NOW + 25 MORE GEMS + “HIGH 54” YOUTUBE PLAYLIST

 I feel like the Wario series really nailed the vibe/gameplay on part 4 on the Game Boy Advance, but there’s no denying that the Game Boy Color versions of Wario Land are well-made platformers, even when taken out of the context of being built for 90s handhelds (and the same is true for the first Wario game, Wario Land: Super Mario Land 3).
 I prefer the mechanics of a Super Mario game (ie. jumping on heads) more than the Wario mechanics (ie. shoulder charging), but once you stop trying to play Wario like a Mario game, the less bizarro it feels.

-#22 - LOCK N’ CHASE
+#32 - LOCK N’ CHASE

 This game is basically Pac-Man, except instead of ghosts chasing you around, it’s cops.
 Because you’re the thief.
 Some say Lock N’ Chase walked so that Grand Theft Auto could run (key word being “some”).
 Anyways, in much the same ways that you can find turning on a game of Pac-Man becoming slightly addicting, the same is true for Lock N’ Chase (but there’s enough differences to make this a game you’ll some times reach for instead of your trusty Ms. Pacman on the Sega Genesis game).

-#23 - Operation C
+#33 - Operation C

 Not being much of a fan “run n’ gun” games (much like with most vertical/horizontal shooter, I just find I’m not good / all that interested in hectic way-too-much-action-on-screen games), I find Operation C brings a pace to the genre that is a lot closer to what I find enjoyable to stick with long enough to beat a level or 2 (which is good for me).
 Definitely not the prettiest Contra game to look at, but, at least according to my subjective Top 25 lists, this is the only Contra version to make a list — which I guess makes Operation C my favourite Contra game (oh go “boo!” yourself).

-#24 - Kirby’s Dream Land 2
+#34 Kirby’s Dream Land + #35 Kirby’s Dream Land 2

 Like with Super Mario and Wario, both Kirby ‘Land games’ are of the same high & consistent quality, but if I had to pick just one, I’d go with Dream Land 2 (but,if you like the Kirby style of play, you’ll like both games).
 It’s a Kirby game after all, so you kinda know what you’re getting into here (ie. cute game play that can sometimes feel a bit too easy… yet, also, that’s what can make it feel so enjoyable to progress through & explore).

-#25 - Shantae
+#36 - Shantae

 Shantae is a side-scrolling platform that sees you playing as a hair-whipping genie.
 It’s a well-made game (one of the better looking ones on the Game Boy / Game Boy Color) that’ll have you feeling like you’re playing a long-lost NES game (this is especially true if you also play your GBC games on a bigger screen than how things were first intended).

-Ok, that’s it for my personal ‘Top 25 Gameboy / Gameboy Color Games That Are Still Fun To Play Now’ list.
-I know that there are some classic titles that seem crazy not to have included, BUT, again, this is not meant to be a ‘Top 25 All-Time Best Ever’ list and it’s also not meant to be your list.
-Besides, reading another list that just confirms what’s on every other ‘best of’ list is a bit boring and pointless, especially if you’re looking for games that might not be top of mind (and especially when you consider how all this stuff is individually subjective & doesn’t really matter beyond the enjoyment that comes from thinking/talking about your own experience & finding temporary moments of connection/agreement/discovery with others).
+Besides, reading another list that just confirms what’s on every other ‘best of sega’ list is a bit boring and pointless, especially if you’re looking for games that might not be top of mind (and especially when you consider how all this stuff is individually subjective & doesn’t really matter beyond the enjoyment that comes from thinking/talking about your own experience & finding temporary moments of connection/agreement/discovery with others, if you even find time to actually play).

-And while we’re listing things, here’s my other lists of retro video games that are still fun playing today… if you happen to be looking for more than just GB/GBC games to check out (and if you think you might have some crossover tastes in retro games with me):
+So on that note, while we’re listing things, here’s my other lists of retro video games that are still fun playing today… if you happen to be looking for more than just GB/GBC games to check out (and if you think you might have some crossover tastes in retro games with me):

 Finally, please feel warmly encouraged to hit up the comment section below if there’s any games that I left off that would definitely be on your ‘Fave Gameboy / Gameboy Color Games’ list (whatever number you’d cap your list off at), as I’ve been known to make tweaks to my lists when a new ‘old game’ starts making a stronger case for more of my limited attention span.